How To Have a Career Growth Conversation With Your Boss

 • Present your key job stats and accomplishments.
 Keep it brief and be careful not to overinflate your importance.
 Be humble, respectful and confident.

-• Thank your boss again for their time and request a follow-up meeting in 4-6 weeks.
+• If they want to think about it: Graciously agree, thank your boss again for their time and request a follow-up meeting in 4–6 weeks.

 Your career is yours to design and create.
 You’ll find that done the right way, having a career growth conversation with your boss will be rewarding and successful for both of you.